ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

 - document the correctness of each blocking call
 - consider re-designing the code to use `tower::Services`, or other futures-aware types

-## Acquiring Buffer Slots or Mutexes
+## Acquiring Buffer Slots, Mutexes, or Readiness
-[acquiring-buffer-slots-or-mutexes]: #acquiring-buffer-slots-or-mutexes
+[acquiring-buffer-slots-mutexes-readiness]: #acquiring-buffer-slots-mutexes-readiness

-Ideally, buffer slots or mutexes should be acquired one at a time, and held for as short a time as possible.
+Ideally, buffer slots, mutexes, or readiness should be:
+- acquired with one lock per critical section, and
+- held for as short a time as possible.

-If that's not possible, acquire slots and mutexs in the same order across cooperating tasks.
-If tasks acquire the same slots and mutexes in different orders, they can deadlock, each holding a lock that the other needs.
+If multiple locks are required for a critical section, acquire them in the same order any time those locks are used.
+If tasks acquire multiple locks in different orders, they can deadlock, each holding a lock that the other needs.

+If a buffer, mutex, future or service has complex readiness dependencies, schedule those dependencies separate tasks using `tokio::spawn`.
+Otherwise, it might deadlock due to a dependency loop within a single executor task.

+In all of these cases:
+- make critical sections as short as possible, and
+- do not depend on other tasks or locks inside the critical section.

+### Acquiring Service Readiness

 Note: do not call `poll_ready` on multiple tasks, then match against the results.
-Use the `ready!` macro instead.
+Use the `ready!` macro instead, to acquire service readiness in a consistent order.

-If a task is waiting for service readiness, and that service depends on other futures to become ready, make sure those futures are scheduled in separate tasks using `tokio::spawn`.

 ## Buffer and Batch
 [buffer-and-batch]: #buffer-and-batch